cortex-lab/phy/design/merge-view-workflow.md

 must also be unmistakable while active: Merge View is labelled **MERGE MODE**, Cluster View is dimmed or overlaid with an explanation, and the status area shows the pending merge count.

+Merge View and its dock are created lazily once per dataset session.
+Cancelling, closing, undoing, or re-entering Merge mode hides, reveals, and repopulates that same dock, preserving its placement and size without restoring the whole-window layout.

 ## Undo and redo